-A house in multiple occupation is a property rented out by at least 3 people who are not from the same ‘household’ (a single person or a family would be 1 household) but share facilities like the bathroom and kitchen.
-It’s sometimes called a ‘house share’.
+A House in Multiple Occupation is a property rented out by at least 3 people who are not from the same ‘household’ (a single person or a family would be 1 household).

-Some houses in multiple occupation require a licence.
+Some HMOs (not Section 257s) require a licence.
 A property needs a licence if it has:

-- 5 or more people who form more than 1 household (eg not all from 1 family)
+- 5 or more people who form more than 1 household (ie not all from 1 family)